ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ###### Evaluate, Direct, and Monitor (EDM)

-Here, at the Evaluating, Directing and Monitoring domain, we find 5 processes that starts with the verb to ensure:
+Here, at the Evaluating, Directing and Monitoring domain, we find 5 processes that starts with the verb _to Ensure_:
 1. **(EDM01) Ensure Governance Framework Setting and Maintenace**
 2. **(EDM02) Ensure Benefits Delivery**
 3. **(EDM03) Ensure Risk Optimisation**